 In response to the Cass Review, the Royal College of General Practitioners in July 2024 updated its position statement on the role of the GP in transgender care.
 They advise that, for patients under 18, no GP should prescribe puberty blockers outside of a clinical trial, and the prescription of gender-affirming hormones should be left to specialists.
 The GCGP affirms it will fully implement the recommendations of the Cass Review.
 They specifically highlight recommendations for services 17–25 year olds, noting that some other fields are moving to a 0–25 service for better continuity of care, and the need for additional services for those people considering detransition.[12]

-Following the BMA's announcement of their critique, the Academy of Medical Royal Colleges (AoMRC) issued at statement in support of the Cass Review, stating that "further speculative work risks greater polarisation on this matter which is not helpful and our focus should be on implementing the recommendations of the Cass Review".[13]
+The Academy of Medical Royal Colleges (AoMRC) released a statement in August 2024 in support of the report's recommendations, stating that "further speculative work risks greater polarisation", and that "our focus should be on implementing the recommendations of the Cass Review".[13]

 The American Academy of Pediatrics and the Endocrine Society both responded to the report by reaffirming their support for gender-affirming care for minors and saying that their current policies supporting such treatments are "grounded in evidence and science".[122]